PuneetGopinath/Sanitizers/docs/FAQ.md

 Sanitize is a function to check (and remove) harmful data (which can harm the software) from user input.<br>
 Sanitizing user input is the most secure method of user input validation to strip out anything that is not on the whitelist.<br>

-## When and why should I use Sanitizers ?
+## When and why should I use Sanitizers?

 Whenever you store user's data (in database or anywhere), or if that data will be read/available to (unsuspecting) users, then you have to sanitize it.<br>
 See also HTML_sanitization in [wikipedia](https://en.m.wikipedia.org/wiki/HTML_sanitization)<br>

-## How can I clean user input ?
+## How can I clean user input?

 1. First, Sanitize
 2. Then, Validate